sarshad5275/webdriverio/README.md

 "description": "Automation Framework for WebdriverIO using MOCHA-JS", "main": "index.js",

+create a secretproperties.js file inside 'resources' folder and add below properties.
+Please add your username and direct password (Do not encrypt the password) module.exports = {
+NEXUSERNAME:'',
+NEXPASSWORD:'',
+BAMBOO_USERNAME:'',
+BAMBOO_PASSWORD: ''
+}

 Below configs are used for building the project: mochaJS as Framework chaiJs for Assertions